 galaxies in such deep images look disturbed or peculiar since they are

-galaxies were smaller then).
-More information on how the Deep Field
+smaller then).
+More information on how the Deep Field was imaged and

 - Download, print, and read the webnotes for this lecture.